 The most common symptom is shaking of the hands.
+Unlike in Parkinson’s disease, the hands usually shake when they’re being used.
 The head, arms, jaw and tongue can also be affected.
 Some people get a shaky voice.
 The legs can also be affected, but not as often.

 Having an essential tremor affects different people in different ways.
 Some people find it largely doesn’t bother them.
 Some people find the symptoms embarrassing.
 Some find them upsetting.
 Some people find they have trouble with things like drinking a cup of coffee.
 A few people find it inhibits their way or life.
 There are no rules about how an essential tremor affects people.